Rajeshwari-Rapyder-007/My-Progress-Report/Rajeshwari Rapyder Tasks/Rajeshwari_Tracker.md

 ### Thursday 09-01-2025
 - [x] Created CDK for integrating HTTP-API Gateway with CORS integrating to the Lambda.
 - [x] Tried implimeting BedRock model (amazon.nova-micro-v1) in lambda.

+### Friday 10-01-2025
+- [X] updated the Bedrock lambda - triggered an APIGateway and linked to the front-end of the chatbot.